yvesndar/DodosProject/README.md

 1 Reservation:

-The system must allow the customer to register for reservation.
+1. The system must allow the customer to register for reservation.
-The system shall allow the customer to view detail description of particular car.
+2. The system shall allow the customer to view detail description of particular car.
-The system shall present an option for advanced search to limit the car search to specific categories of car search.
+3. The system shall present an option for advanced search to limit the car search to specific categories of car search.
-The system must allow the customers to select specific car using different search category while reservation.
+4. The system must allow the customers to select specific car using different search category while reservation.
-The system must view list of available car during reservation.
+5. The system must view list of available car during reservation.
-The system shall allow the customers to cancel reservation using reservation confirmation number.
+6. The system shall allow the customers to cancel reservation using reservation confirmation number.
-The system shall allow the employee to update reservation information.
+7. The system shall allow the employee to update reservation information.
-The system shall allow the employee to view reservations made by customers.
+8. The system shall allow the employee to view reservations made by customers.
-The system shall present information on protection products and their daily costs, and requests the customer to accept or decline regulation terms during reservation.
+9. The system shall present information on protection products and their daily costs, and requests the customer to accept or decline regulation terms during reservation.
-The system must be able to provide a unique reservation conformation number for all successfully committed reservations.
+10. The system must be able to provide a unique reservation conformation number for all successfully committed reservations.
-The system must be able to display reservation summary for successfully committed reservation.
+11. The system must be able to display reservation summary for successfully committed reservation.

 2 Log in:

-The system should allow manager to login to the system using their username and password.
+1. The system should allow manager to login to the system using their username and password.
-The system should allow employee to login to the system using their username and password.
+2. The system should allow employee to login to the system using their username and password.
-The system shall allow the manager to create new user account.
+3. The system shall allow the manager to create new user account.
-The system shall allow manager to change account password.
+4. The system shall allow manager to change account password.
-14
-The system shall allow staff to change account password.
+5. The system shall allow staff to change account password.
-The system shall allow staff to logout.
+6. The system shall allow staff to logout.
-The system shall allow manager to logout.
+7. The system shall allow manager to logout.

 3 Car:

-The system should allow staff to register new cars.
+1. The system should allow staff to register new cars.
-The system shall allow staff to select cars in the list.
+2. The system shall allow staff to select cars in the list.
-The system shall allow customer to select cars in the list.
+3. The system shall allow customer to select cars in the list.
-The system shall allow staff to Search cars by specific record.
+4. The system shall allow staff to Search cars by specific record.
-The system shall allow customer and staff to Search cars by specific record.
+5. The system shall allow customer and staff to Search cars by specific record.
-The system shall allow staff to update information of the car in need of modification.
+6. The system shall allow staff to update information of the car in need of modification.
-The system shall allow staff to display all lists of cars.
+7. The system shall allow staff to display all lists of cars.
-The system shall allow staff to display all available car.
+8. The system shall allow staff to display all available car.
-The system shall allow customer to display all available car.
+9. The system shall allow customer to display all available car.
-The system shall allow staff to display all rented car.
+10. The system shall allow staff to display all rented car.
-The system shall allow staff to display all off duty car.
+11. The system shall allow staff to display all off duty car.

 4 Rent:

-The system shall allow staff to register customers into rental list.
+1. The system shall allow staff to register customers into rental list.
-The system shall allow staff to update about customer rent record details in the rental list.
+2. The system shall allow staff to update about customer rent record details in the rental list.
-The system shall be able to save all changes made on the customer rent list.
+3. The system shall be able to save all changes made on the customer rent list.
-The system shall allow staff to select customer rent record by specific search category.
+4. The system shall allow staff to select customer rent record by specific search category.
-The system shall allow staff to search rent record of customers using specific categories.
+5. The system shall allow staff to search rent record of customers using specific categories.
-The system shall allow staff to display customers, who rent cars.
+6. The system shall allow staff to display customers, who rent cars.
-The system shall allow staff to display all customers rent record.
+7. The system shall allow staff to display all customers rent record.
-The system must provide printable summary for successful committed rent.
+8. The system must provide printable summary for successful committed rent.

 5 buy:

-The system shall allow staff to register customers into bought list.
+1. The system shall allow staff to register customers into bought list.
-The system shall allow staff to update about customer rent record details in the bought list.
+2. The system shall allow staff to update about customer rent record details in the bought list.
-The system shall be able to save all changes made on the customer bought list.
+3. The system shall be able to save all changes made on the customer bought list.
-The system shall allow staff to select customer bought record by specific search category.
+4. The system shall allow staff to select customer bought record by specific search category.
-The system shall allow staff to search rent record of customers using specific categories.
+5. The system shall allow staff to search rent record of customers using specific categories.
-The system shall allow staff to display customers, who bought cars.
+6. The system shall allow staff to display customers, who bought cars.
-The system shall allow staff to display all customers bought record.
+7. The system shall allow staff to display all customers bought record.
-The system must provide printable summary for successful committed buy.
+8. The system must provide printable summary for successful committed buy.

 1. Customer